peteroupc/html3dutil/doc/H3DU.MathUtil.md

 <a name='H3DU.MathUtil.mat4rotate'></a>
 ### (static) H3DU.MathUtil.mat4rotate(mat, angle, v, vy, vz)

-Multiplies a 4x4 matrix by a rotation transformation that rotates vectors by the given rotation angle and around the given <a href="tutorial-glmath.md">axis of rotation</a>, and returns a new matrix.
+Multiplies a 4 &times; 4 matrix by a rotation transformation that rotates vectors by the given rotation angle and around the given <a href="tutorial-glmath.md">axis of rotation</a>, and returns a new matrix.
 The effect will be that the rotation transformation will